 It is a violation of Federal law to use this product in a manner inconsistent with its labeling.

 Kills: Ants (except carpenter ants, fire ants and harvester ants)

 For Use in and Around: Homes, apartments, storage areas, food processing plants, and mobile homes.

 Ant Control and Elimination: Ants will initially feed in large numbers, but then disappear.
 No Spill Ant Kill is designed to allow worker ants to take the product back to the nest and deliver it to the rest of the colony.
 Monitor the bait placements and ensure there is always a fresh supply of No Spill Ant Kill at each placement.
-Indoor Use Place stations is areas inaccessible to children and pets where ants are seen.
+Indoor Use: Place activated stations where ants are seen and in areas inaccessible to children and pets.
 Ants often trail along structural edges and will seek out moisture and food.
 Bait around sinks, tubs, window sills, under food cabinets, around floor edges and in corners.
-Use numerous bait placements, rather than fewer large placements.
-Often, invading ants placements, rather than fewer large placements.
 Often, invading ants nest outdoors.
 It will help to bait outside, close to where ants are found entering the structure.
 Ants normally follow specific trails from the nest to food or water.
 Placing No Spill Ant Kill stations close to these trails will improve control.